botpress/openbook-templates/templates/hotel/policies.md

 This is our best price policy.

 - The hotel will honor lower prices offered elsewhere for the same dates and room.
-Guests must ask for the reception desk to receive the special price before check in.
+Guests must ask for the reception desk to receive the special price before check-in.